-- Select Fortify > Project Configuration.

-The Project Configuration dialog box opens.

-- 2. Click the Filter Sets tab.

-- 3. Click Export Issue Template.

-- 4. Browse to the location where you want to save the file. - 5.
+- 2. Click the Filter Sets tab. - 3.
+Click Export Issue Template. - 4.
+Browse to the location where you want to save the file. - 5.
 Type a file name without an extension, and then click Save.

 The template settings are saved to the new XML file.